Hidden Cauliflower Mac and Cheese is a great way to sneak in a healthy vegetable and mask it with delicious creamy mac 'n' cheesy comfort food.

 - Separate cauliflower florets from stalk and steam until soft and tender.
-Puree in blender with 1/2 cup half and half (I use the sauce setting on my blendtec).
+Puree in blender with ½ cup half and half.

-- Combine butter, shredded cheese, cauliflower puree, remaining half and half, garlic powder, mustard powder, and salt in large pot.
-Heat over medium heat until melted, 2-3 minutes.
+- Combine butter and flour in pot over medium heat and whisk to form a roux.
+Add milk and bring to a boil while stirring constantly.
+Remove from heat and add shredded cheese, cauliflower puree, garlic powder, mustard powder, and salt in large pot.
+Stir until cheese is completely melted.
 Add in drained pasta and stir until well combined.
 Serve with fresh ground pepper.

 - If preferred, put in oven safe dish and broil on high 5 minutes to slightly brown the top, giving a toasted nutty flavor.